 - advice on how to lift the person you care for in ways that are safe for you both

-Find out more about carer’s allowance, including current rates, on the government’s website.
+Find out more about Carer’s Allowance, including current rates, on the government’s website.

-If you are in paid employment, speak to your HR department about how they can support you.
+Speak to your HR department about how they can support you.
 For example:

 - If you’ve worked for your employer for at least 26 weeks, you can request flexible working (for example, a change in your working pattern to avoid a rush-hour commute).
 Note that there are some exceptions to this, for example, if you work for the armed services.
 The UK Government has also given its intention to make the right to request flexible working an entitlement for every employee in Britain from day one of their employment.

 - You might be entitled to paid carer’s leave, designed to allow you time off for planned appointments and unexpected emergencies.